 Expansion of agricultural land with the help of irrigation, introduction of fertilizers and improved varieties of seed and of new crops especially vegetables have led to increasing in production and trade.

-Levels of innovation have already registered a considerable progress in the fast changing scenario of the agricultural economy.
+Levels of innovation have already registered considerable progress in the fast changing scenario of the agricultural economy.
 These innovations have tremendously increased the per capita income and raised the living standards of the inhabitants in recent decades.

 But the shift towards commercialization and progressive intensification of agricultural activities in the fragile environmental conditions has attracted the attention of environmentalists, government bodies, developmental agencies, and academicians.
 Questions have been raised about the viability and sustainability of agriculture and vulnerability of the natural resource base of the region.
-Furthermore, the intensive cash cropping with the use of chemical fertilizers and pesticides will lead to the potential threat of extinction of traditional seed varieties and traditional knowledge of cultivating them and secondly has caused ecological damage.
+Furthermore, the intensive cash cropping with the use of chemical fertilizers and pesticides will lead to the potential threat of the extinction of traditional seed varieties and traditional knowledge of cultivating them and secondly has caused ecological damage.
 There are only a few empirical studies with in-depth analysis of issues showing concerns associated with the agricultural economy of the region.
 Therefore, it becomes imperative to study the various changes in the nature of the agricultural economy.

 •Traditional agriculture system of Ladakh needs to be further researched upon and understood to plan and design progressive and sustainable agriculture system.